MikBraga/JAMSite/content/post/trip/france-2022.md

     appendFilePath: true # to append file path to Edit link
 ---

+## **Planning**
+In February we decided that the holiday destination for 2022 would be Brittany.
+Based on the experience of traveling in the Loire region in 2018 we immediately decided to make the journey by car.
+Having two weeks of time we decided to search and rent a typical country house and to us it a basecamp to explore the surroundings.
+Using Airbnb, Booking and B&B search engine we found a awesome solution in [Plaudaniel](https://abnb.me/4aMFJkcYVrb)

 ## **Day 1** | First steps
 The plan for today is to pass the Mont Blanc Tunnel and the head our car to Annecy where we plan to have our first stop.